Double-acting hydraulic cylinder. Single acting hydraulic cylinder.

 Hydraulic cylinders are used in many industries including agriculture, military and government, oil and gas, and fire and rescue, just to name a few.
 They are easily sized and are ruggedly designed so they can be used in various applications and environments.

-For common features, please refer to GlobalSpec's How to Select Linear Actuators.
+For common features, please refer to GlobalSpec's guide How to Select Linear Actuators.

 Related Products & Services